Skip to content

 To mount a network drive from a GNU/Linux system, the easiest way is to use the Samba protocol.

-You will need to specify the server you want to connect to along with the share path and your ENT username and password.
+You will need to specify the server you want to connect to with the share path as well as your ENT username and password.

 The procedure is similar whether accessing administrative shares or your personal directory.